LearnToCodeApp-Group/LearnToCodeApp/docs/beginner_tasks/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LearnToCodeApp's documentation!
+Beginner Tasks
 ==========================================

 .. this is essentially the index for the documentation.
 All pages must be included here if they are to show up in the documentation
 .. toctree::
-   :name: mastertoctree
-   :maxdepth: 3
+   :maxdepth: 4
    :glob:
    :numbered:
-   :caption: Table of Contents:
+   :caption: Chapter Contents:

-   getting_started/*

-   beginner_tasks/index

-   intermediate_tasks/*

-   code_standards/*

-   specifications/*
+   /*